What are Complementary and Alternative Medicine Therapies?

 Ginger is a traditional Chinese treatment for nausea.
 Few side effects are linked to ginger when it is taken in small doses.
 Side effects most often reported are gas, bloating, heartburn, and nausea.

-Adapted from IFFGD Publication: Introduction to Complementary Alternative Medicine in Gastrointestinal Illness by Presented by Anthony J. Lembo MD during IFFGD’s 2020 Virtual Advocacy Education Program.
+Adapted from IFFGD video: Introduction to Complementary Alternative Medicine in Gastrointestinal Illness Presented by Anthony J. Lembo MD during IFFGD’s 2020 Virtual Advocacy Education Program.